 The deeper I go into the community, the more I learn, not just about refugees who have been victims of war, forced displacement, homelessness, poverty, and statelessness, but also those who have built successful businesses, who contribute to humanitarian aid, who support their families back home.
-I'm proud to see the resilience, the strength, and the power of those who have learned the
+I'm proud to see the resilience, the strength, and the power of those who have learned the language, the system, the culture, and found their way to becoming a homeowner or a business owner in this country.

 We celebrated the results of the election loud and hard throughout the refugee community.
 We wanted Labor to come back to power, to lead a kinder and more compassionate government toward refugees.
 Unfortunately, change that was promised urgently - like granting permanency to temporary visa holders - has been slow to happen.
 The communities I work with suffered as a result. with people going through really severe mental and physical health issues, unable to see their families, unable to say farewell to children or parents who passed away.
-It breaks
+It breaks mv heart.